 Hiring an attorney gives you a shield against biased or poorly-researched prosecution.
 These professionals can prevent the opposition from turning you into a scapegoat or levying unfair punitive measures for a simple misunderstanding.
 While hiring an attorney to help with legal trouble is always a good idea, it’s especially important for anyone caught toking and driving.

 New Laws Need Expert Lawyers

 Most laws that directly affect you have been around for a while, but as we mentioned earlier, marijuana is only newly legal in states like New Jersey.
 This leaves a lot of room for discussion as courts determine the unwritten fine print of prosecution, guilt, and liability.
 Today, courts are still setting precedents for driving under the influence of marijuana.
 Depending on who defends you, this could be an advantage or a risk.
 In order to push back against any pre-established bias, you need attorneys comfortable with extended research who aren’t afraid of blazing new trails.

 Hiring an attorney from New Jersey ensures you have a defense intimately familiar with the details of New Jersey’s state law.
 Since the legalization of marijuana is determined by the state rather than federal government, this specialized expertise is essential.
 Local attorneys approach these cases armed with insights and prior experience you can rely on.
 Even their experience with the state’s court systems can work in your favor.

-Cultural acceptance of medical marijuana is still uncertain, but there’s no reason to face charges for safely using your medication.
+Cultural acceptance of marijuana is still uncertain, but there’s no reason to face charges for legally using marijuana.
 You should not be penalized based on the bias of the officer or prosecutor involved in your case.
 New Jersey attorneys have the specialized experience you need to defend yourself.